pactus-project/PIPs/pip-template.md

 author: <a comma separated list of the author's or authors' name + GitHub username (in parenthesis), or name and email (in angle brackets).
 Example, FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
 discussions-to: <URL>
 status: Draft
-type: <Standards Track, Meta, or Informational>
+type: <Standard, Meta, or Informational>
-category: <Core, Networking, Interface or PRC> # Only required for Standards Track.
-Otherwise, remove this field.
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
-requires: <PIP number(s)> # Only required when you reference an PIP in the `Specification` section.
-Otherwise, remove this field, example: 2,3 or 2.
 ---

 <!--
   READ PIP-1 (https://pips.pactus.org/PIPS/pip-1) BEFORE USING THIS TEMPLATE!

   This is the suggested template for new PIPs.
   After you have filled in the requisite fields, please delete these comments.

-  Note that an PIP number will be assigned by an editor.
-When opening a pull request to submit your PIP, please use an abbreviated title in the filename, `PIP-draft_title_abbrev.md`.

   The title should be 44 characters or less.
-It should not repeat the PIP number in title, irrespective of the category.
+It should not repeat the PIP number in title.

-  TODO: Remove this comment before submitting
 -->

 ## Abstract

 <!--
   The Abstract is a multi-sentence (short paragraph) technical summary.
   This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.

   TODO: Remove this comment before submitting
 -->